Venture capitalists to warn startups of the downside of IPOs in San Francisco meeting

 But for Gurley and others, the first-day pop is a market failure.
 "Giving away five hundred million dollars in one day - it's really hard to justify," said Gurley.

-(Reporting by Jane Lanhee Lee in San Francisco; additional reporting by Greg Roumeliotis; editing by Greg Mitchell and Cynthia Osterman)
+(Reporting by Jane Lanhee Lee in San Francisco; additional reporting by Greg Roumeliotis; editing by Greg Mitchell, Cynthia Osterman and Richard Chang)

 ((G.Mitchell@thomsonreuters.com;))